MirthSystems/Pulse/README.md

 3. **Platform Health:**
     - System performance and reliability
     - Data freshness (% of venues with active threads)
-    - Tag system health (usefulness, diversity, relevance)
+    - Category system health (usefulness, diversity, relevance)
     - Special timing accuracy
     - User feedback and satisfaction scores
     - Content expiration system accuracy
     - PWA install rate on mobile devices

 Pulse represents a significant opportunity to transform the nightlife discovery experience by bringing real-time, community-driven insights to both users and venues.
-Our MVP focuses on delivering essential functionality that solves the core "Night Out Dilemma" while establishing a foundation for future growth.
+Our MVP focuses on delivering essential functionality through a carefully structured Type, Tag, and Vibe categorization system that maintains simplicity while providing powerful discovery options.

-By implementing a privacy-first location system, ephemeral content model, and comprehensive tagging approach, we prioritize user privacy, real-time information, and dynamic discovery.
-This approach balances innovation with practical implementation constraints while still delivering a compelling product that stands apart from static review platforms.
+By implementing a privacy-first location system, ephemeral content model, and three-category classification approach, we prioritize user privacy, real-time information, and intuitive discovery.
+This approach balances the needs of venues to promote their offerings with users' desire for authentic, current information.

-As stated in our vision: "Pulse is more than just a platform—it's a revolution in how local venues and nightlife enthusiasts connect.
-By harnessing real‑time data, community-sourced insights, and a privacy-respecting approach, Pulse transforms traditional marketing and review systems into a dynamic, interactive experience that benefits both venues and users."